 There are two ways to update iPhone drivers on your Windows 10 computer.
 First, we’re going to try easier, regular way:

-- Find Apple iPhone, and right-click on it
+- Find Apple iPhone, and right-click on it.
+Choose Update driver.

 If you’re still unable to connect your iPhone, try the second way:

-- Now, choose browse my computer for driver software, and enter the following path:
+- Now select Choose browse my computer for driver software.

 Solution 3 – Disable VPN